9track/FlashFloppy-wiki/Troubleshooting-FAQ.md

 ## General

+- **My Gotek will only display 'F-F'**
+  - This is the default display if a valid USB stick is not inserted.
+  If you have inserted a stick then either FlashFloppy does not recognise it (try another stick) or the stick is not suitably formatted -- be sure that the stick is legacy partitioned (MBR rather than GPT), and FAT32 formatted.

+- **My Gotek will only display 'FlashFloppy' and version number**
+  - This is equivalent to the above problem, but with an LCD/OLED display.
+  See answer above.

 - **My Gotek does not recognise any USB stick that I insert, and then afterwards they all fail to work even in a PC**
   - You are feeding more than 5 volts power to the Gotek, and frying